What is a scar?

 A scar is the body's natural way of healing and replacing lost or damaged skin.
 A

-scar is usually composed of fibrous tissue.
-Scars may be formed for many different
+scar is often made of fibrous tissue.
+Scars may be formed for many different reasons.

-tissue.
-Scars may appear anywhere on the body, and the composition of a scar may vary.
+may appear anywhere on the body.
+The composition of a scar may vary.
+A scar may look

 How can a scar be minimized?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend

 on how severe the condition is.